MuSAELab/modulation_filterbanks/README.md

-# Modbank: filterbank version of modulation spectrogram with high-level descriptors
+# Modbank: a filterbank version of modulation spectrogram with high-level descriptors

 The script covers the following functionalities:
 1) compute spectrogram energies (original and log) using customized filterbanks